The Mask of Dimitrios: Production

 The novel The Mask of Dimitrios was published in 1939.
 The character Dimitrios Makropoulos in Ambler's book drew upon the early career of notorious munitions kingpin and "merchant of death" Sir Basil Zaharoff, whose life, wealth, and villainy were also portrayed in the titular character of the Orsen Welles mystery thriller Mr. Arkadin.

-The assassination attempt involving Dimitrios was based a 1923 plot against the agrarian reform prime minister of Bulgaria, Aleksandar Stamboliyski, who survived the February 2, 1923, shooting but was murdered by right-wing secret police on June 14 following a successful coup d' etat.
+The assassination attempt involving Dimitrios was based on a 1923 plot against the agrarian reform prime minister of Bulgaria, Aleksandar Stamboliyski, who survived the February 2, 1923, shooting but was murdered by right-wing secret police on June 14 following a successful coup d'état.

 Film rights were bought by Warner Bros.
+Pictures.
 The screenplay was assigned to A.I.
 Bezzerides with Henry Blanke to produce and Nancy Coleman and Helmut Dantine to star.
 Coleman did not like her role and Faye Emerson replaced her.
 Dantine was assigned to another film and replaced by Zachary Scott in his film debut, who had just impressed on Broadway in Those Endearing Young Charms.